 Women in Finance and Tech Master Scholarship

-Awarded to exceptional female candidates who demonstrate strong academic achievements, the Women in Finance and Tech Master Scholarship is open to female candidates of all nationalities at all our campuses.
+Awarded to exceptional female candidates who demonstrate strong academic achievements, the Women in Finance and Tech Master Scholarship is open to eligible female applicants to finance and tech programmes at all our campuses.

 The Women in Finance and Tech Scholarship is aimed to inspire talented female candidates to pursue graduate studies and a career in finance or technology.

 BI Norwegian Business School is committed to the UN Sustainability Goals.
 In particular, BI aims to support efforts towards achieving gender equality.
 This scholarship is a means to attract and support outstanding female candidates to pursue careers in fields where there is a gender imbalance.

 The Women in Finance and Technology Master Scholarship will cover full tuition fees for up to two years if the student maintains the academic progression requirements for scholarship recipients.

 - Female candidates with strong academic records

 - Female candidates with Norwegian citizenship or international citizenship from EU/EEA/Switzerland.

 - Citizens of countries from outside the EU/EEA who are residents of Norway may be eligible, depending on their residency status.
 Please see list on this webpage to determine eligibility.
 If you fall in this category, include documentation of residency with your scholarship application letter.